 For every 1º F change in the ambient room temperature, you can expect an increase of between 2% to 2.5% in the energy consumption by the fridge.

 Fridges with a single thermostat can get confused when the room temperature is too cold.
-It stops it from turning the compressor on, even if it the temperature inside is warm enough to need it.
+It stops it from turning the fridge compressor on, even if the temperature inside is warm enough to need it.